Tommy Dassalo

 Tommy Dassalo (born Thomas Howard Alsop) is a stand-up comedian and writer based in Melbourne, Australia.
-He co-hosts The Little Dum Dum Club, a comedy podcast with Karl Chandler.
-He also co-hosts the Filthy Casuals podcast with Ben Vernel and Adam Knox.
+He co-hosted The Little Dum Dum Club, a comedy podcast with Karl Chandler.
+He now hosts the How to do Everything podcast and co-hosts the Filthy Casuals podcast with Ben Vernel and Adam Knox.

 Early life

 Dassalo was born as Thomas Alsop in 1986, and raised in the Eastern suburbs of Melbourne.
 He is an only child.
 At age nine, he was diagnosed with aplastic anemia, a rare bone marrow disease.
 This became the subject of his one-man stand-up show Pipsqueak in 2012.

 Career

 Dassalo has worked as a semi-professional stand-up comedian, a writer, and an actor.

 Stand-up

 Dassalo has been performing stand-up comedy since he was 13 years old.
 He has performed thirteen one-man shows to date at the Melbourne International Comedy Festival.

 He appeared as a guest host on Episode 51 of the Weekly Planet.